Contrasting Membership Collective Group (MCG) and Its Peers

 |-$14.61 million

-Membership Collective Group’s peers have higher revenue and earnings than Membership Collective Group.
-Membership Collective Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Membership Collective Group’s competitors have higher revenue and earnings than Membership Collective Group.
+Membership Collective Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of current ratings and price targets for Membership Collective Group and its peers, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for Membership Collective Group and its competitors, as provided by MarketBeat.

 |Sell Ratings